Apperta-CKM/snee-rosi-care-planning/README.md

-# NHS SNEE-ROSI Cafe planning data models
+# NHS SNEE-ROSI Care planning data models

 These are models due to be deployed as part of the SNEE-ROSI Care planning solution.